VictoirePrr/SO_LONG/README.md

-# So_Long Project - README
+# So_Long Project 🐱‍💻

 ## About
-The **So_Long** project is a simple 2D game developed as part of your 42 School curriculum.
-It revolves around a player navigating a character across a map, collecting items, and avoiding enemies or obstacles to reach a specific goal.
+The **So_Long** project is a simple 2D game developed as part of my 42 School curriculum.
+It revolves around a small cat navigating through a map, collecting strawberries before reaching the little box to hide. 📦

 ## Requirements
 - **Graphics Library**: MinilibX